-If a participating writer intends to be away from his/her residence, or for any other reason will not be able to receive materials at his/her customary mailing address, the writer should give prompt written notice to the Company to send the Notice of Tentative Writing Credits and the Final Shooting Script to a specified representative.
+receive materials at his/her customary mailing address, this writer should give prompt written notice to the Company to send the Notice of Tentative Writing Credit and the final shooting script to a specified representative.

 B. WHAT TO DO UPON RECEIPT OF NOTICE